-Steven K. Vogel is Professor of Political Science at the University of California, Berkeley.
+Steven K. Vogel is Director of the Political Economy Program, the Il Han New Professor of Asian Studies, and a Professor of Political Science and Political Economy at the University of California, Berkeley.
 He specializes in the political economy of the advanced industrialized nations, especially Japan.
-He is the author of Japan Remodeled: How Government and Industry Are Reforming Japanese Capitalism (Cornell, 2006) and co-editor (with Naazneen Barma) of The Political Economy Reader: Markets as Institutions (Routledge, 2007).
-His earlier book, Freer Markets, More Rules: Regulatory Reform in Advanced Industrial Countries (Cornell University Press, 1996), won the 1998 Masayoshi Ohira Memorial Prize.
-He has also edited a volume entitled U.S.-Japan Relations in a Changing World (Brookings Institution Press, 2002).
-He has written extensively on comparative political economy and Japanese politics, industrial policy, trade and defense policy.
+His most recent book, entitled Marketcraft: How Governments Make Markets Work (Oxford, 2018), argues that markets do not arise spontaneously but rather are crafted by individuals, firms, and most of all by governments.
+Thus “marketcraft” represents a core function of government comparable to statecraft.
+The book systematically reviews the implications of this argument, critiquing prevalent schools of thought and presenting lessons for policy.
+Vogel is also the author of Japan Remodeled: How Government and Industry Are Reforming Japanese Capitalism (Cornell, 2006) and co-editor (with Naazneen Barma) of The Political Economy Reader: Contending Perspectives and Contemporary Debates (Routledge, 2022).
+His first book, Freer Markets, More Rules: Regulatory Reform in Advanced Industrial Countries (Cornell, 1996), won the Masayoshi Ohira Memorial Prize.
+He edited his mother’s book, Suzanne Hall Vogel, The Japanese Family in Transition: From the Professional Housewife Ideal to the Dilemmas of Choice (Rowman & Littlefield, 2013), and a volume on U.S.-Japan Relations in a Changing World (Brookings, 2002).
+He won the Northern California Association of Phi Beta Kappa Teaching Excellence Award in 2002, and the UC Berkeley Faculty Award for Outstanding Mentorship of Graduate Student Instructors in 2005.
+He was awarded a Commendation from the Japanese Minister of Foreign Affairs for his contribution to Japanese studies in 2018.
+He has been a columnist for Newsweek-Japan and the Asahi Shimbun, and he has written extensively for the popular press.
 He has worked as a reporter for the Japan Times in Tokyo and as a freelance journalist in France.
 He has taught previously at the University of California, Irvine and Harvard University.
 He has a B.A. from Princeton University and a Ph.D. in Political Science from the University of California, Berkeley.